 Leading on from the reason you do art, there’s also the issue that art is not monetarily valued.
 Let’s take investing, for example.
 If you were a real estate investor, you could forecast how much you could earn from a project by the time you renovated it and sold it.

-It might not always be 100% accurate, but there would be a general trend that you would know, so you’d be able to offer a pretty close estimate.
+It might not always be 100% accurate, but there would be a general trend you would know, so you could offer a pretty close estimate.

 Art isn’t something you can objectively look at and say how much it will be worth in a year, five years, or ten.
 From the buyer’s point of view, they are purchasing something with no way to tell how much they might sell it for in the future.

 Of course, there’s an argument to be had about art is a passion, so they should surely want to keep it, but from a strictly financial perspective, you can understand why buyers are more hesitant to part with their cash for artwork.